Mina (Sikhism)

 They emerged as the only major rival sect of the Sikh Guru period, whose line of succession ran in parallel to that of Guru Arjan and his official successors.
 They controlled Amritsar and Harmandir Sahib built under Guru Arjan for much of the 17th century.
+Kesar Singh Chhiber wrote that Prithi Chand was edged on by his wife, who insisted that all the land and property should be his, which implies that Guru Arjan was given it, contrary to popular practice of the oldest child receiving it.
+It could be deduced that the claim of Guru was more of an economic claim than a theological one.
 The number of Minas rivalled that of the orthodox Sikhs and remained numerous in Malwa until the nineteenth century.
 The Minas gradually faded into the background of Sikh society in relation to the mainstream Khalsa, as Mina literati declined along with the sect.
 A surviving Mina group can be found in Guru Har Sahai, Punjab.